shankhin/Machine-Learning-Projects/README.md

-This repository contains all my personal machine learning projects done both as part of my schooling and on my own.
-Further description of the projects can be found in the reports of the respective projects.
+This repository contains all my personal machine learning projects done both as part of my schooling for my graduate level **Intro to Machine Learning Course**.
 # Project 1 - Logistic Regression
 In this project we investigated the performance of linear classification models on two benchmark datasets, a normalised datset of possible health markers for diabetes and another normalised dataset of possible markers for a good red wine and were then tasked with classification of said data points into whether the person has diabetes and whether the red wine is good or bad.
 I achieved this using two alogorithms - a simple Logistic Regression model and another Logistic Regression model with an added bias and then feature selection was done to further increase the accuracy until I got my highest cross-validation accuracy of **∼70%** accuracy.
 # Project 2 - Text classsification using Sentiment Analysis